Eviction of other kinds of tenants

 You will be a subtenant if you rent your home from another tenant who does not live in the property with you:

-If you are a subtenant of a private tenant, you will probably have either an assured or short assured tenancy.
+If you are a subtenant of a private tenant, you will probably have either a private residential tenancy, or an assured or short assured tenancy if you moved in before 1 December 2017.
 Check out the pages on eviction by a private landlord to find out your rights.

 If you are a subtenant of a council, housing association or housing co-op tenant, you will have the same rights as a common law tenant.
 Read the page on eviction of common law tenants to find out your rights.